dcorboy/Harmony-Explorer/README.md

 Chord name and notes are displayed under the **Chord** selection box.

+Clicking the keyboard with the **Shift** key pressed will add notes to the current chord.
+Clicking without shift will start a new custom chord.

 #### Recording

 * To record the current chord, click the **Record** button